 Physician liaisons may work in hospitals, medical practices, and healthcare marketing firms, among other environments.
 They may be responsible for outreach to referral sources, coordination of patient referrals, collaboration with healthcare providers to improve patient care, and organization representation at events and conferences.

 Physician liaisons may have a background in healthcare, marketing, or sales and a degree in a pertinent field, such as healthcare administration or business.
-They should have excellent communication and relationship-building skills and a comprehensive healthcare industry knowledge.
+They should have excellent communication and relationship-building skills and comprehensive healthcare industry knowledge.

 Physician Liaison Interview Questions